The Unitarian Universalist Bay de Noc Fellowship

 Upcoming Services and Forums

-Bay de Noc Unitarian Universalist (UU) Fellowship, of Escanaba, has been designated as a “Good Trouble Congregation” for its efforts to encourage citizens to exercise their right to vote in the 2022 elections.
-The Bay de Noc UU Fellowship was one of 24 UU congregations across the country to receive this honor.
-The UU Church of Farmington was the only other Michigan congregation to receive this designation.
+Bay de Noc Unitarian Universalist Fellowship has been designated as a "Good Trouble Congregation" for its efforts to encourage citizens to exercise their right to vote in the 2024 elections.
+The Bay de Noc UU Fellowship was one of 54 UU congregations across the country to recieve this honor."

 Directions